 With the member's agreement the claim was settled for £9,500 and costs of £19,900.

-This guidance was correct at publication on 22/05/2017.
-It is intended as general guidance for members only.
+This page was correct at publication on 22/05/2017.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.